openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/purpose.json}}

-It is possible requesting different verification methods for different claims.
+It is possible as well, requesting different trust frameworks and verification methods for different claims.
 To do that, instead of sending `verified_claims` as an object, include more than one object inside an array.

 Example:

-<{{examples/request/verification_claims_trust_frameworks.json}}
+<{{examples/request/verification_claims_by_trust_frameworks.json}}

+When requesting multiple verifications as described above, if multiple `verified_claims` elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfil.
+For example, if the trust framework the OP uses is compatible with multiple of the requested trust frameworks, it provides a verified claims elements for each of them.

+On the other hand, if the client specifies multiple `trust_framework` using `values`, the OP will deliver the value along with the respective `trust_framework` value.

+Example:

+<{{examples/request/verification_claims_by_trust_frameworks_same_claims.json}}

+In above request, RP asks for family and given name either under trust framework `gold` with an evidence of type `id_document` or under trust framework `silver` or `bronze` but with an evidence `utility_bill`.

 ### Error Handling